Teaching Strengths

 - Translational health science across research, policy and practice

-- Pragmatic RCTs of early life interventions
+- Pragmatic RCTs and quasi-experiments of early life interventions

 Current research projects in the areas of: